azuline/blossom/frontend/foundation/theme/README.md

 The `theme` package contains our application theme and global styles.
 We export a token object at `t` and a vanilla-extract sprinkles function as `sx`.

-Visit the [stories](https://celestial.sunsetglow.net/) for documntation on the themes and the styling APIs.
+Visit the [stories](https://celestial.sunsetglow.net/) for documentation on the themes and the styling APIs.

 ## CSS-in-JS